 People with prostate cancer will usually have abnormally high levels of this enzyme in their blood stream.

 PSA is one of the best ways for diagnosing prostate cancer as it is inexpensive and convenient when compared to other tests.

-2. Ultrasound – The Prostate Ultrasound is a very good method for diagnosing prostate cancer.
 In this method, a tiny ultrasound device is inserted into the back passage.
 The device produces high frequency sound waves which bounce off organs and produce a clear image of the prostate gland.

 People may experience a little amount of discomfort during the prostate ultrasound examination.
-They have to wear loose-fitting clothes, or preferably a gown during the test.
+They have to wear loose-fitting clothes, or a gown during the test.

 Painless or not, no man looks forward to further tests after a blood test has shown a high level of PSA.
 But early detection of prostate cancer will give you a much better chance to beat this illness.